-Board of Directors Columbia Gateway Urban Renewal Agency (A component unit of the City of The Dalles, Oregon) The Dalles, Oregon
+Board of Directors Columbia Gateway Urban Redevelopment Agency (A component unit of the City of The Dalles, Oregon) The Dalles, Oregon

-We have audited the financial statements of the governmental activities and each major fund of the Columbia Gateway Urban Renewal Agency (the Agency), as of and for the year ended June 30, 2020, which collectively comprise the Agency's basic financial statements, and have issued our report thereon dated December 20, 2021.
-We conducted our audit in accordance with auditing standards generally accepted in the United States of America.
+We have audited the financial statements of the governmental activities and each major fund of the Columbia Gateway Urban Redevelopment Agency (the Agency), as of and for the year ended June 30, 2022, and the related notes to the financial statements, which collectively comprise the Agency's basic financial statements, and have issued our report thereon dated December 19, 2022.
+We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Governmental Auditing Standards, issued by the Comptroller General of the United States.